phaserjs/phaser/README.md

 <div align="center"><img src="http://phaser.io/images/github/news.jpg"></div>

-> TBA
+> 22nd April 2016

-Phaser 2.4.7 is our second release in 2016 and represents several months of fixes and optimizations.
-As a point release it's a safe update from a previous 2.4 build, but as always please test first before upgrading, and be sure to skim through the extensive change log.
-There are some great new features including Dolby Digital sound support, loads of updates to Pixi and a new Webpack bundle.
+We're pleased to announce the release of Phaser 2.4.7.
+This version encompasses another raft of fixes, updates and new features.
+Many hours of hard work were put in to diligently working through the GitHub issues list, and fixing and closing down as many issues as we possibly could.

+My thanks to all those who contributed to this release, either by way of telling us about an issue, providing a fix, or just testing out the release candidate.

+There are a few internal changes in 2.4.7, nothing that breaks the public-facing API, but if you do some deep-dive work in Phasers guts then you may want to check out the change log, and commit history, to be sure it doesn't impact your own code.

-Due to on-going development of Lazer (previously known as Phaser 3) Phaser is soon to enter the LTS (long-term support) stage of its life.
+We are now splitting our time between development of Lazer, and Phaser 2.5.
+We decided, after much discussion with the community, that we owed it to Phaser to go out on a high, so 2.5 will be the version in which we do just that.
+After this Phaser will enter the LTS (long-term support) stage of its life.

 This is when we impose a feature freeze, locking the API down and responding only to bugs.
 This is a necessary step to allow us to focus on Lazer while still ensuring Phaser is given the support it deserves.
-Thousands of developers use Phaser and we've no intention of ignoring that.
-However with the release of 2.4.5 we will now be moderating issues opened on GitHub to this effect.

-As always, keep you eyes on the Phaser web site or [Twitter](https://twitter.com/photonstorm) for the latest news.
+As always, keep you eyes on the Phaser web site, our weekly newsletter, or follow me on [Twitter](https://twitter.com/photonstorm) for the latest updates.

-Finally we'd be extremely grateful if you could get involved with our [Phaser Patreon campaign](https://www.patreon.com/photonstorm).
+We'd be extremely grateful if you could get involved with our [Phaser Patreon campaign](https://www.patreon.com/photonstorm).
 The uptake so far has been fantastic.
-Thank you to everyone who now supports Phaser development and shares our belief in the future of HTML5 gaming and Phasers role in that.
+Thank you to everyone who now supports Phaser development and shares our belief in the future of HTML5 gaming, and Phasers role in that.

 Happy coding everyone!
 See you on the forums.